-As divers we love nature.
-Tourism however is one of the threats to the coral reef and marine life.
-Bad diving practices, snorkelers walking on coral, fish feeding, trash from boats, anchoring on reef...
+As divers we love nature and need to help to conserve our natural habitat.
+Tourism however is one of the threats to the coral reef and marine life, we are very active in trying to change bad habits such as walking on coral, fish feeding, trash from boats, anchoring on reef...

 Many of these issues can be avoided by making everyone aware and responsible for their actions.
 This is something BB divers work on every day with our own divers and snorkelers, and by making others aware of bad practices.
 We are thankfull for the beauty which Mother Nature lets us enjoy every day, and will do everything we can to help preserve this gift.
 We strive for conservation aware dives and trips so future generations can enjoy these grand coral reefs as much as we can.
 To be eco minded is our spirit and our legacy to the future.